Erik Nielsen Whitehorse International Airport: Historical airline service

 U.S.-based Pan American World Airways (Pan Am) served Whitehorse during the early 1960s as part of a route linking Seattle with Alaska.
-Pan Am operated Douglas DC-4 followed by Douglas DC-6B propliners into the airport on a routing of Seattle-Ketchikan-Juneau-Whitehorse-Fairbanks-Galena-Nome.
+Pan Am operated Douglas DC-4 followed by Douglas DC-6B prop liners into the airport on a routing of Seattle-Ketchikan-Juneau-Whitehorse-Fairbanks-Galena-Nome.

 Several Alaska-based airlines also served Whitehorse in the past.
 During the 1970s, Wien Air Alaska operated Boeing 737-200 jetliners as well as Fairchild F-27 turboprops into the airport with Anchorage-Fairbanks-Whitehorse-Juneau routings.
 Era Aviation operated Convair 580 turboprop aircraft nonstop between Anchorage and Whitehorse during the 1980s.
+In 2018 and 2019, Alaska Seaplanes offered direct flights between Juneau and Whitehorse, but that seasonal service did not survive the COVID-19 pandemic-related travel restrictions.

+German carrier Condor Airlines offered nonstop flights between Whitehorse and Frankfurt during summer for over 20 years.
+With the Whitehorse airport's main runway repaving work from 2023 to 2026 and Condor retiring its smaller Boeing 767 aircraft in favor of larger Airbus A330 aircraft in 2024, the airline announced the end of its nonstop flight to Whitehorse until at least summer 2026.

 Facilities

 The airport has its own fire department with three crash tenders and one supervisor vehicle based at a fire station on the airport grounds.